 BI 14033 GENERAL BIOLOGY - Introduces the student to the unifying principles common to all levels of biological organization.
 Emphasis is at the cellular, organismic, and population levels with inquiry into the nature of scientific investigation.
 Lab (BI 14041) must be taken concurrently and completed as part of the course.
 Students should have the same instructor for lecture and lab and will receive the same grade for both lecture and lab.
-Prerequisite: CP 01113 Advanced Reading Techniques or the appropriate placement test score in reading (43 or above on ASSET, 19 or above on ACT, 82 or above on COMPASS) and EN 10003 Fundamentals of Compsition or the appropriate placement test score in writing (45 or above on ASSET, 19 or above on ACT, 75 or above on COMPASS).
+Prerequisite: CP 01113 Advanced Reading Techniques or the appropriate placement test score in reading (43 or above on ASSET, 19 or above on ACT, 82 or above on COMPASS) and CP 02343 Introduction to Composition or the appropriate placement test score in writing (45 or above on ASSET, 19 or above on COMPASS).